Can dogs eat rice?

 Quinoa is actually a seed rather than a grain, but it has a texture similar to rice when cooked.

-I won’t cover the quinoa variants here since there are about 1,800 of them.
+I won’t cover the quinoa variants here since about 1,800 exist.
 In general, you’ll see all colors of quinoa seeds and multiple variations of each.

-Concerning the health benefits, it’s actually appropriate to say quinoa has a lot of everything good for you, literally.
+Concerning the health benefits, it’s appropriate to say quinoa has a lot of everything good for you.

 But what about quinoa for dogs?
 Is it too much of a good thing?
 Should dogs eat quinoa?